COVID-19 (Novel Coronavirus)

 Whether it’s help finding a new job, signing up for unemployment benefits, searching for childcare or health questions, resources are available.

-Update November 10: The job search requirement to receive unemployment insurance benefits is suspended through December 7.
+Update Dec.
+8: The job search requirement to receive unemployment benefits is suspended through January 19.
 Get details and alerts from the Employment Security Department.

 - An easy-to-read comparison guide lists some of the most common COVID-19 scenarios that may occur and the benefits that may apply (paid sick leave, unemployment insurance, paid family & medical leave, and industrial L&I insurance)

 - Resources and FAQs for employees impacted by COVID-19

 - Looking to return to work?
 Check out the return to work page on ESD’s website.